In-Vivo-Group/embedded-blast/README.md

 5. **Database Indexing**: We create an efficient index of the embedded database sequences to enable rapid searching.

-## Project Goals

-1. Develop a new BLAST-like algorithm that operates on sequence embeddings
-2. Improve search speed and sensitivity compared to traditional BLAST
-3. Create a user-friendly interface for the new algorithm
-4. Benchmark the performance against standard BLAST implementations
-5. Publish findings in a peer-reviewed journal

 ## Project Structure

 The repository is organized as follows: